Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Chatbot Arena Scoring-Pipeline Demonstration

 To keep the D-study projection honest, we partition the 4,676 battles into a dev set and a test set using a seed-42 stratified-by-category 80/20 split.
 The D-study projections below are fit on dev, while every agreement rate reported in this section uses test, so the test-split numbers are out-of-sample relative to the projection's variance estimates.
 Confidence intervals on the per-category improvement come from a stratified nonparametric bootstrap (2,000 replicates, resampling battles within each category).

 Two diagnostic checks frame the pairwise pipeline before turning to results.
-First, non-tie A-rates are closely symmetric across orderings, indicating that the order-swap protocol balances residual position bias: DeepSeek 0.625 listed / 0.620 swapped; Gemini 0.762 / 0.758; GPT-OSS 0.563 / 0.565.
+First, non-tie A-rates are closely symmetric across orderings, so the order-swap protocol balances residual position bias: DeepSeek 0.625 listed / 0.620 swapped, Gemini 0.762 / 0.758, GPT-OSS 0.563 / 0.565.
 Second, four prompt iterations failed to close the LLM-human tie-rate gap.
 A strict ``only if indistinguishable'' wording produced a 0.5\% LLM tie rate; softer ``of comparable quality'' wording 1.3\%; the 1 - 5 rating-anchored ternary prompt of record 4.4\% (per-judge: GPT-OSS 9.1\%, DeepSeek 3.6\%, Gemini 0.6\%); and a minimal Arena-faithful prompt with no chain of thought, no rubric, and four buttons matching the Arena voter UI (A is better / B is better / Tie / Both are bad) reached 5.9\% in a 600-call smoke (per-judge: DeepSeek 9.0\%, GPT-OSS 5.0\%, Gemini 3.5\%).
-All four sit roughly an order of magnitude below the $\sim$35\% Chatbot Arena human-vote tie rate, and the Arena-faithful smoke confirms the ceiling is model-side rather than prompt-side.
+All four sit roughly an order of magnitude below the $\sim$35\% Chatbot Arena human-vote tie rate, and the Arena-faithful smoke confirms the ceiling sits at the judge model, not the prompt.
 The Arena-faithful smoke and templates are archived in the replication materials.

 This calibration ceiling means the Arena demonstration does not isolate a Likert-versus-pairwise scoring-method effect.
 Roughly one in three Arena battles is a human tie.
-Pairwise judges who almost never tie convert those cases into forced A/B verdicts that contribute noise rather than measurement, while the Likert pipeline does not face the same penalty because two responses can both receive a 3 and aggregate to a near-tie at the battle level.
-Any agreement gap between the two pipelines in this dataset confounds the scoring-method effect with pairwise miscalibration on ties; a clean format comparison requires a target distribution the pairwise pipeline can actually reach.
+Pairwise judges who almost never tie convert those cases into forced A/B verdicts that add noise without measurement, while Likert avoids the penalty because two responses can both receive a 3 and aggregate to a near-tie at the battle level.
+Any agreement gap between the two pipelines in this dataset confounds the scoring-method effect with pairwise miscalibration on ties.
+A clean format comparison requires a target distribution the pairwise pipeline can reach.